Home Contact Us

 What to do Next

-The "Strategic Thinking Process" facilitated by Strategy Workshops
+The "Strategic Thinking Process" provided by Roger Handley at Strategy Workshops

-Strategic Thinking Phase 1: Determining Vision for Top Management (Corporate & Business Unit Strategy)
+Strategic Thinking Phase: Determining Vision for Top Management (Corporate & Business Unit Strategy)

 The first phase is for the top management team to agree a future strategic vision as to what sort of business they will become over time.
 This must have their commitment and be distinctive, clear and unambiguous.
 It should also be capable of being quickly and easily communicated.

-We do this by creating a strategic profile of the business that can be easily explained and subsequently understood by the rest of the organisation and other stakeholders.
-Phase 1 is the job of the management team at corporate or business unit level consisting of those who will be primarily responsible for driving the strategy.
+This is done as a team by creating a strategic profile of the business that can be easily explained and subsequently understood by the rest of the organisation and other stakeholders.
+This is the job of the top management team at corporate or business unit level consisting of those who will be primarily responsible for driving the strategy.

-They set the business goals and develop a clear and differentiated customer proposition.
+They set the business goals and develop a clear and unambiguous statement of intent and direction for the business.
 By doing this together they can discuss all the significant changes and issues facing the business and agree the Critical Issues that must be managed.
 In this way the strategy becomes clearly understood and has the commitment of the team to forge ahead with its implementation.
 Achieving top management buy in is the first stage of communicating strategy.

-The second stage of communicating strategy, also achieved during the Phase 1 work session, are hard copy outputs that consist of a Business Concept Statement, a format of the Strategic Business Profile, the Critical Issues and the Strategic Objectives.
+The second stage of communicating strategy, also achieved during this work session, are hard copy outputs that consist of a Business Concept Statement, a format of the Strategic Business Profile, the Critical Issues and the Strategic Objectives which combine together to provide a road map to the future.

 Successfully Communicating Strategy is Critical